Hussain-7/Hussain-7/README.md

 ### Glad to see you here! &nbsp;

-I'm a computer scientist 🎓 from Nust 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
+A passionate Lead Software Engineer 💡 with a strong foundation as a computer scientist from Nust 🏛.
+My journey began with a commitment to learning, and today I'm an adept Project Architect, Developer, and Manager all rolled into one ✨.
 Joined Github **5** years ago.

 [![](https://gitwar.herokuapp.com/badge?username=iampavangandhi&label=Gitwar%20Profile%20Score&style=for-the-badge&color=0088cc)](https://gitwar.herokuapp.com/)